 What are the best fighting games?
 The fighting game community is one of the most passionate and competitive in all of gaming, and the genre continues to grow in popularity and accessibility.
 There are few things in gaming that provide a high-intensity, one-on-one experience like a good fighting game, and today there are more choices for the best fighting games than ever before.

 But while the field of fighting games is vast and only continues to expand, the whole genre still has a pretty small player base when compared to other competitive games.
-Still, some of the games are mammoths in their own right, and learning to master them is all part of the fun.
+Still, some of the best fighting games are mammoths in their own right, and learning to master them is all part of the fun.
 Some of them even make up the best PS5 games and best Xbox games right now.

-So what are the best fighting games in 2021?
-Well from classics like Street Fighter V to indie options like Skullgirls, fighting game fans are spoiled for choice.
+So what are the best fighting games?
+Well from heavy hitters like Street Fighter 6 to indie options like Skullgirls, fighting game fans are spoiled for choice.
 So get practicing your combos, because these are the best fighting games right now.

-NetherRealm Studios’ latest iteration of the Mortal Kombat franchise is easily the most content-rich fighting game of the last five years.
+NetherRealm Studios’ previous iteration of the Mortal Kombat franchise is one of the most content-rich fighting games of the last five years.
 The Ultimate edition wraps all of its new characters and game modes in a single package to get new players right up to speed.

 Inside, players will not only find a sprawling, 37-character roster full of Mortal Kombat classics and special guest characters like Robocop and The Joker but also a plethora of side content that leaps far past the competition.